 In addition to delivery direct to your door, you'll receive unlimited access to every article we've ever published and discounts on TSJ apparel, merchandise, accessories, and more.

 Years in the making and compiled with the cooperation and permission of Da Cat before he passed away in 2002, Dora Lives is the definitive record of the controversial figure.
 Edited by Tom Adler, the hardbound features transcribed interviews with the subject, longform biographical texts penned by TSJ founder Steve Pezman, artist and Dora collaborator Craig Stecyk, and former Surfer mag editor Drew Kampion, and includes almost 100 surf images, film stills, and photographs from Dora’s personal albums.
-This offering is from a limited-edition run of 500 numbered and signed by Adler with the official stamp of the Dora estate, and includes a 5 x 7 inch Lambda print of Dora in action taken from a film by Grant Rohloff.
+This offering is from a limited-edition run of 500 numbered and signed by Adler with the official stamp of the Dora estate, and includes a 5 x 7 inch Lambda film-still print of Dora in action taken shot by Grant Rohloff.